 Business Confidence in New Zealand averaged 1.07 points from 1970 until 2023, reaching an all time high of 80.90 points in February of 1994 and a record low of -76.40 points in December of 1974.
 This page provides - New Zealand Business Confidence - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 New Zealand Business Confidence - data, historical chart, forecasts and calendar of releases - was last updated on June of 2023.

-Business Confidence in New Zealand is expected to be -38.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Business Confidence in New Zealand to stand at -25.00 in 12 months time.
-In the long-term, the New Zealand Business Confidence is projected to trend around 15.00 percent in 2020, according to our econometric models.
+Business Confidence in New Zealand is expected to be -28.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the New Zealand Business Confidence is projected to trend around 1.00 points in 2024 and 5.00 points in 2025, according to our econometric models.